dalehamel/mctop-tool-example/docs/00750-bpf-deep-dive.md

 ## Verifier error with variable read

-With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer - in the eBPF probe.
-Bas Smit [@fbs] pointed out on IRC that non-const probe reads for string data already a solved problem in `bpftrace`.
+With a working replacement of all of the basic `mctop` functionality, the priority became to try and fix the garbled keys at the right layer: in the eBPF probe.
+Bas Smit [@fbs] pointed out on IRC that non-const probe reads for string data already a problem `bpftrace` had solved.

 This gave some renewed hope that there **must** be a way to get the eBPF verifier to accept a non-const length read.